The Master’s Medal

 Since receiving its Royal Charter in 1629, the Worshipful Company of Spectacle Makers has encouraged research into the prevention and treatment of vision impairment.
 Each year, the Company awards a bronze medal to encourage those taking higher degrees or pursuing higher level studies to publish their work.
 The Master’s Medal is individually inscribed and accompanied by a purse of £750.

 The Master’s Medal will be awarded to an early-stage researcher with the best peer reviewed paper within the broad area of vision science or eyecare, spanning laboratory studies to translational or public health research.
-The paper should have been published (including ePub ahead of time) within the period 1st August 2020 to 31st July 2022, based on higher-level study, and must report and interpret the results of research, defined as the process of investigation leading to new insights or new knowledge within a subject area.
-Articles under review or accepted for publication but not yet generally available are not eligible.
+The paper should have been published (including ePub ahead of time) within the period 30 April 2022 to 31st July 2023, based on higher-level study, and must report and interpret the results of research, defined as the process of investigation leading to new insights or new knowledge within a subject area.
+Articles under review, or those accepted for publication but not yet generally distributed, are not eligible.
 The applicant must have made a significant contribution to the work and this must be confirmed in writing as part of the application.
 (Details are given on the application form).

 Please note that abstracts, data audits, reviews, commentaries and editorials will not be considered since they do not meet the definition of research.

-Applications must be made using the online form by the candidate themselves.
+Applications must be submitted by the candidate themselves, using the online form.
 All papers and supporting statements must be uploaded in PDF format including a typeset copy of the research paper confirming the date of publication.
 The maximum file size is 8MB.

 You will receive an automatic confirmation when your submission has been received.
 Please be patient – this may take a few minutes for large files.
 Any problems with completing the form or uploading papers should be notified immediately to email@example.com.
 Entries which are not complete in every respect will be treated as disqualified and will not be forwarded for consideration by the judging panel.